survivejs/webpack-book/manuscript/building/01_source_maps.md

 }, ["./app/index.js"]);
 ```

-This time around there's more mapping data available for the browser:
+This time around there’s more mapping data available for the browser:

 ```json
 {